ypayel/Redux_React/README.md

 ## What I learned

-In this repository I learn how Redux works, what I can write in Redux, try to understand Redux and sharpen my skills, learn new things.
+In this repository I learn how Redux works, what I can write in Redux, try to understand Redux and grind my skills, learn new things.

 ## Built with